Coverage Policy Manual

 Description:

-A neuroma is pathology of peripheral nerve that develops as part of a normal reparative process.
-Neuromas may develop after injury to a nerve or as a result of chronic irritation, pressure, stretch, poor repair of nerve lesions or previous neuromas, laceration, crush injury, or blunt trauma (Rajput, 2012).
-Neuromas typically appear about 6 to 10 weeks after trauma with most presenting within 1 to 12 months after injury or surgery.
+A neuroma is a pathology of a peripheral nerve that develops as part of a normal reparative process.
+Neuromas may develop after nerve injury or result from chronic irritation, pressure, stretch, poor repair of nerve lesions or previous neuromas, laceration, crush injury, or blunt trauma (Rajput, 2012).
+Neuromas typically appear 6 to 10 weeks after trauma with most presenting within 1 to 12 months after injury or surgery.
 They may gradually enlarge over a period of 2 to 3 years and may or may not be painful.
 Pain from a neuroma may be secondary to traction on the nerve by scar tissue, compression of the sensitive nerve endings by adjacent soft tissues, ischemia of the nervous tissue or ectopic foci of ion channels that elicit neuropathic pain.
 Patients may describe the pain as a low-intensity dull pain or intense paroxysmal burning pain, often triggered by external stimuli such as touch or temperature.
 Neuroma formation has been implicated as a contributor of neuropathic pain in residual limb pain, postthoracotomy, postmastectomy, and postherniorrhaphy pain syndromes.
 They may coexist with phantom pain or can predispose to it.

 Morton Neuroma

 The pain associated with Morton neuroma is usually a throbbing, burning or shooting pain that is localized to the plantar aspect of the foot.
-It is typically located between the 3rd and 4th metatarsal heads although it may appear in other close-by locations (Rajput, 2012; Jain, 2013).
+It is typically located between the 3rd and 4th metatarsal heads although it may appear in other proximal locations (Rajput, 2012; Jain, 2013).
 The pain may radiate to the toes and can be associated with paresthesia.
-The pain can be severe, and the condition may become debilitating to the extent that patients are apprehensive and anxious about walking or touching their foot to the ground.
+The pain can be severe, and the condition may become debilitating to the extent that patients are apprehensive about walking or touching their foot to the ground.
 It is aggravated by walking in shoes with a narrow toe box or high heels that cause excessive pronation and excessive forefoot pressure; removal of tight shoes typically relieves the pain.

-Although a host of imaging methods may be used to aid diagnosis of Morton neuroma , including plain radiographs, magnetic resonance imaging, and ultrasonography, objective findings are unique to this condition and are primarily used to establish a clinical diagnosis (Rajput, 2012).
+Although a host of imaging methods may be used to aid diagnosis of Morton neuroma, including plain radiographs, magnetic resonance imaging, and ultrasonography, objective findings are unique to this condition and are primarily used to establish a clinical diagnosis (Rajput, 2012).
 Thus, a patient’s toes often show splaying or divergence.
 Patients may describe the feeling of a “lump” on the foot bottom or a feeling of walking on a rolled-up or wrinkled sock.
 Clinical examination with medial and lateral compression may reproduce the painful symptoms with a palpable “click” on interspace compression (Mulder sign) (Mulder, 1951).

 Treatment of Morton Neuroma